dominikj111/rs-training/src/bin/README.md

 sub application to test the SDL3 library.

-# random_winner
+# conversions

-This is the test application to play, plan and found the beting strategy.
+Example application of various conversions